Like the Weather: Background and lyrics

 "Like the Weather" was written by 10,000 Maniacs frontwoman and vocalist Natalie Merchant.
 Lyrically, the song, according to AllMusic's Liana Jones, "provides a rare instance where the band departs from addressing political and social issues to discuss the very primal human instinct to stay in bed due to the cruddy weather outside."
 Rolling Stone similarly described the song as "about, well, a really, really bad mood."

 At a musical level, the song features an upbeat melody that contrasts with the dourness of the lyrics.
 Of this juxtaposition, 10,000 Maniacs bassist Steve Gustafson commented, "We liked to play toe-tapping music.
 Stuff you could dance to with a big beat.
 Her [Merchant's] view of the world was sometimes in stark contrast to that joy we got from playing.
 It made us unique.
 I think she is a fabulous lyricist."

 Release

 "Like the Weather" was released as the third single from the band's 1987 album In My Tribe.
-The single would prove to be the band's breakthrough hit, reaching number 68 on the Billboard Hot 100 and number 37 on the Mainstream Rock chart.
-It was the band's first single to chart on either chart.
+The single became the band's breakthrough hit, reaching number 68 on the Billboard Hot 100 and number 37 on the Album Rock Tracks chart.
+It was the band's first single on both charts.

 The single's release was accompanied by a music video directed by Adrian Edmondson.
 Rolling Stone described the video as "a shiny, happy video starring an adorably pouty Merchant."